KYC Request Submission workflow

 Execute the Fetch a KYC Request API to check the status of the KYC Request object.

-• If the status is successful, it means that the KYC Request was successfully verified by our AMC partner and this is now sent to processing at KRA.
+• If the status is successful, it means that the request was successfully accepted by the KRA to process the investor's KYC application form.
 Please note that this is not the final state of the KYC application and the final verification will be carried out at the KRA.
 You can execute the KYC Check API to know the actual status of the investor at the KRA level.

 • If the status is rejected, it means the KYC Request verification is unsuccessful.
 The details about the rejections are available at verification.details_verbose in the object json.